yrpan/yrpan.github.io/index.md

 ---

-## The W App (2023—)
+## W: Interactive Rankings & More (2023—)

 W is the flagship product of World Ranking, Inc. ("WR"), a crowd-source ranking institute and private corporation.

--	<a href="https://support.ranktheglobe.com/en/articles/8854815-welcome">Get onboard W in 45 seconds</a>
+-	<a href="https://support.ranktheglobe.com/hc/en-us/articles/36039681022099-Welcome">Get onboard W in 45 seconds</a>

 <br>